 A block away on the corner of via Senofonte and via Plutarco 15 are two more adjacent.

 The three sides of the block bounded by Piazza Velasca, via Albricci and via Cannobio (in the distance) has four adjacent buildings constructed within ten years of each other.
-I have never heard of this happening anywhere else.
+I don’t know of any other instance of this.

 Occasionally, architects design monolithic buildings as apparent assemblages of smaller buildings.
 It’s a known device to reduce the visual impact of a single large building and maintain a scale more in keeping with some historic one.
 It’s also dishonest.

 The instances of adjacent Asnago Vender buildings are all natural occurrences due to them being commissioned by either the same or neighbouring clients.
 This shows that both the landowners and clients know how to work with each other for the long-term good of their city.
-Situations like this do not occur when either the client or architect is short-termist or opportunistic.
-They also do not occur when architects are chasing fame and prestige through the publicity associated with overseas commissions.
+Situations like this simply don’t occur when either the client or architect is short-termist or opportunistic.
+They also don’t occur when architects are chasing fame and prestige through the publicity associated with overseas commissions.
 [Who started this?
 When did it become the norm?
 Why?
 And why is it thought to be a good thing?]

 Returning to this building on via Albricci, at the top of the building is a open frame that, by being there and not being there, bridges the height difference between the left and right buildings.
 Is it clever?
 I don’t know.
 It does the job.
 It’s a device and it works without any words to describe it or theory to immortalise it.
 There is much to see and learn from this one view of one of their buildings.
-I expect a curved boundary on one side of the corner site accounts for the slight curve on that side.
+I expect a curved boundary on one side of the corner site accounts for a slight curve on that side.
 However, the spacing between the windows increases almost imperceptibly towards the corner but on that side only.
 The building to the left is probably why.
 One has to love those two lower, pedestrian-friendly windows that invite us around the corner.

 Note also how the corner is turned at street level.
-We’re probably looking at a maximum permissible cantilever being used to determine the curve.
+We’re probably looking at a maximum achieveable cantilever being used to determine the degree of curve.
 To the left, two of the far piers are recessed ever so slightly, possibly due to the influence of its neighbour.
 A transom is repeated but not in the same line.